–––– The Future of Post is brought to you by TELEVISUAL in partnership with our sponsors. Many thanks for their support ––––

 You don't need to come for the full day but you do need to register for the sessions you'd like to attend at "BOOK NOW".

 The Ray Dolby Theatre holds 68 people so attendance is limited and we kindly ask that you register in advance.
-This is not a come one, come all event but one only intended for post professionals.
+This is not a come one, come all event but one only intended for post and production professionals.
 There is no above the line promotion.

 Please arrive at least ten minutes before your session is due to begin.

-Promotion for The Future of Post is deliberately close to the event to avoid attrition.
+Promotion for The Future of Post is deliberately close to the event to avoid attendee attrition.
 We recommend you register early to avoid disappointment.
 (The last two events have both been over-subscribed.)